 In January 2016 responsibility for Fire and Rescue Services moved from the Department of Communities and Local Government to the Home Office.
 The Home Office are also responsible for policing and the move supports the Government's commitment to deliver greater joint working between the police and fire and rescue services.
-As part of the reform a new independent inspection regime has been introduced for fire and rescue services and The Policing and Crime Act 2017 now places a statutory duty on emergency services to consider closer working where it represents best value and introduces new provisions for a Police and Crime Commissioner (PCC) to act as a fire and rescue authority for that area.
+This commitment is further underpinned by the The Policing and Crime Act (2017), this legislation now places a statutory duty on emergency services to consider closer working where it represents best value.
+This act also introduced new provisions for a Police and Crime Commissioner (PCC) to act as a fire and rescue authority for that area.